Salmon and Thai Noodle Salad

 Remove the skin from the salmon fillets.

 Salt and pepper salmon on both sides.
-Place salmon in a marinating dish or a zip lock bag.
-Add Ponzu sauce and marinade salmon fillets in the refrigerator for 20 minutes.
+Place salmon in a marinating dish or a resealable bag.
+Add Ponzu sauce and soy sauce.
+Marinade salmon fillets in the refrigerator for 20 minutes.

 While the salmon is marinating, add extra virgin olive oil to a non-stick saute pan.

-Place the pan on high heat.
+Place the pan on medium high heat.
 Add salmon to the pan and cook for 4-5 minutes.
-Flip and cook salmon on the other side for another 4-5 minutes.
+Flip the salmon and cook for another 4-5 minutes.
 Salmon should be golden brown with an internal temperature of 145 degrees.

 Comments